-Haryana: Miscreants attempts to set two mosques on fire in Nuh
+Haryana: Miscreants attempt to set two mosques on fire in Nuh

 The attacks took place even as the district is under curfew in the wake of communal clashes since Monday.